euflauzinoandre/euflauzinoandre/README.md

 <br>

 <div align="justify">
 I have a degree in Computer Engineering from Brazil, I have worked with IT for almost 10 years and I am passionate about technology, from the Linux terminal to the latest technologies and I like to venture into the world of programming.
 In 2023 I went to Dublin with my wife to do an English exchange for 5 months.
 I currently live in Portugal and work as a Computer Engineer in a construction company in the Algarve.
-My current focus has been to specialize in DevOps, but my main objective is to be a reference in the IT market.
+My current focus has been to specialize in DevOps, but my main objective is to be a reference professional in IT.
 </div>
 <br>
 <div align="center">